Last updated in 2022

 Minneapolis School of Anesthesia Nurse Anesthetist Program was last reviewed 05/2015.
 It was given the maximum of 10 years accreditation and will be reviewed again 05/2025.
 This shows that the program is very stable.

 Pass Rate for CRNA Boards at Minneapolis School of Anesthesia

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

-Minnesota CRNA salaries are slightly higher than the national average and range from $160k-180k.
+Minnesota CRNA salaries are higher than the national average with an annual mean wage of $216,050.